We all carry it and make decisions inside of it.

 When an employee is grieving, your culture either shows up (or it doesn’t)

-through silence, through premature expectations to return, through a policy that ends at the same time as the funeral
+When an organization misses a grieving employee through silence, premature expectations to return, or through a policy that ends at the same time as the funeral.

-the gap between stated values and lived experience becomes visceral and personal.
+The gap between stated values and lived experience becomes visceral and personal.

 Employees don’t just notice it.